vinctustech/oql/src/main/paradox/tutorial.md

 } [exists(subordinates)]
 ```

 we are asking for the name and list of immediate subordinates of every employee who has any subordinates.
-For the subordinates, we want their name and the name or their department.
+For the subordinates, we want their name and the name of their department.

 Grouping Query
 --------------